crocs-muni/coinjoin-analysis/README.md

-# Wallet Wasabi 1.x, Wallet Wasabi 2.x and JoinMarket coinjoin analysis
+# Wallet Wasabi 1.x, Wallet Wasabi 2.x, Whirlpool and JoinMarket coinjoin analysis

 Set of scripts for processing, analysis, and visualization of coinjoin transactions.
 Performs processing and visualization of 1) real coinjoins as extracted from Bitcoin mainnet by [Dumplings](https://github.com/nopara73/dumplings) tool (no ground truth knowledge about coins to wallets mapping) and 2) base files with coinjoins for  Wallet Wasabi 1.x, Wallet Wasabi 2.x and JoinMarket clients and coordinators executed in emulated environment by [EmuCoinJoin](https://github.com/crocs-muni/coinjoin-emulator) (known mapping between coins and wallets).